8 Minute Read

 But soundproofing isn’t as simple as laying a thick rug or placing furniture along a shared wall.
 Proper soundproofing involves eliminating all the paths that sound can travel through, whether that’s a wall, a window or the gap under a door.

-Soundproofing Myths
+Soundproofing Myths About Soundwaves

-You need to soundproof an echoing apartment
+Myth 1 : Do you need to soundproof an echoing apartment?

 If your space feels echoey or noisy, that’s an issue of sound absorption, not soundproofing.
 Acoustic panels or soft furnishings can help reduce echo inside your apartment, but they won’t stop external noise from getting in.
 For advice on using sound absorption in your apartment, head to our domestic acoustics page.